Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 Step by step explanation:
 `Shop` contains an `@Element BookStore`. `@Element` means that this is a child element.
 Therefore `TikXml` will generate a TypeAdapter (a xml reader/parser and xml writer) for `BookStore`.
-When `TikXml` is reading the xml it will start with `ShopTypeAdapter`.
+When `TikXml` is reading the xml field will start with `ShopTypeAdapter`.
 Then when `<bookstore>` xml tag will be detected, the `ShopTypeAdapter` wont continue to parse this `<bookstore>` xml tag.
 Rather he asks the `BookStoreTypeAdapter` to continue.
 Then the `BookStoreTypeAdapter` will continue parsing the `<bookstore>` xml tag.
 Therefore the attribute name of `<bookstore name="Lukes bookstore">` will be consumed by `BookStoreTypeAdapter`.
-Thus, `ShopTypeAdapter` can't consume this attribute again because it's already consumed by `BookStoreTypeAdapter`.
+Thus, `ShopTypeAdapter` can't consume this attribute again because field's already consumed by `BookStoreTypeAdapter`.
 Exactly the same is true for `<inventory>` xml tag.
 As the field `Inventory inventory` in class `BookStore` is annotated with `@Element` `TikXml` will generate a `InventoryTypeAdapter` that consumes the whole `<inventory>` xml tag.

 **Basically the content of an xml tag that already maps to an java class field annotated with `@Element` (incl. lists) can't be accessed via `@Path` from outside.**